Archynetys Live news trend intelligence

 Government unanimously recognizes Armenian genocide, amid frosty ties with Turkey

-The Israeli government has unanimously voted to formally recognize the Armenian genocide, signaling a shift in diplomatic relations with Turkey.
+The Israeli government has unanimously voted to formally recognize the Armenian deaths of World War I as a genocide.

 Velocity